If you have a strong opinion about a topic, knowing how to write an editorial essay can help you land more media coverage.

 The best way to get a feel for writing editorials is to see some effective editorial examples in action.

 The Los Angeles Times and 70+ other newspapers condemned the actions of Scott Adams, the illustrator behind Dilbert cartoons.
-Since the cartoons were scheduled to run for an extra few weeks, the editorial board released a statement updating readers on their decision to pull the cartoon, along with what next steps would be taken.
+Since the cartoons were scheduled to run in the paper for a few more weeks, the editorial board released a statement updating readers on their decision to pull the cartoon, along with what next steps would be taken.

 Types of Editorials